-- 1. A graduate from an accredited or approved 4-year high school, - 2.
-A pupil who is enrolled in a private or parochial school, - 3.
-A pupil who is less than seven (7) years old and in regular attendance in a private kindergarten nursery school, - 4.
-A pupil whose physical or mental condition prevents or renders inadvisable, attendance at school or application to study, - 5.
-A pupil who is enrolled and in regular attendance in private, parochial, or church school programs for exceptional children, or - 6.
-A pupil who is enrolled and in regular attendance in a state supported program for exceptional children.2
+- 1. A graduate from an accredited or approved 4-year high school; - 2.
+A pupil who is enrolled in a private or parochial school; - 3.
+A pupil who is less than seven (7) years old and in regular attendance in a private kindergarten nursery school; - 4.
+A pupil whose physical or mental condition prevents or renders inadvisable, attendance at school or application to study; - 5.
+A pupil who is enrolled and in regular attendance in private, parochial, or church school programs for exceptional children; - 6.
+A pupil who is enrolled and in regular attendance in a state supported program for exceptional children:2 or - 7.
+A student enrolled in a District-operated alternative education program who attains a High School Equivalency Diploma.8